glaszczak/game-arena/README.md

 1. Clone the repository.
 2. Install dependencies using `yarn`.
-3. Configure your SQL database.
+3. Configure your MySQL database.

+### Configuration

+Before running the application, you need to set up the environment variables:
+- Copy the `.env.example` file and rename it to `.env`.
+- Replace the default values of variables with your specific settings.

 ### Running the app